rhunter6/cse210-team-final-project/README.md

 ## Getting Started
 ---
-Make sure you have Python 3.8.0 or newer and the newest version arcade installed and running on your machine.
+Make sure you have Python 3.8.0 or newer and the newest version of Arcade installed and running on your machine.

 You can install Arcade by opening a terminal and running the following command.